-The vaccine received Emergency Use Listing for a single dose at 0.5ml given intramuscularly into the deltoid muscle.
-Based on the findings of another Phase 3 trial involving two doses, given 2 months apart, showed that 2 doses may have higher efficacy for all clinical endpoints compared to a single dose.
-Countries can choose to use Ad26.COV2.S as a schedule with a single or two doses taking the following considerations into account:
+The vaccine received Emergency Use Listing for a single dose at 0.5ml given intramuscularly into the deltoid muscle based on a Phase 3 trial using a single dose.
+A subsequent Phase 3 trial involving two doses, given 2 months apart, showed that 2 doses result in a higher efficacy for all clinical endpoints (symptomatic infection and severe disease) compared to a single dose.